ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-attribute-value-from-list.md

 # How to get attribute value from list?

-A typical mistake is to try to get a value of an attribute from a list.
+A typical mistake is when users try getting a value of an attribute from a list.

-For example, if we want to get the user who changed the document state:
+For example, if you want to get the user who changed the document state:

 ```
 10: GETOBJVALUE CHILD:StateChanges ATTRIB:UpdateUser
 ```

-This is an incorrect expression.
+This is an **incorrect** expression.

-The right expression would be to filter the child list and then get the first element of the list.
+The right expression would be to **filter** the child list and then get the first element of the list.

 **Example:**